edithwuly/homework2/README.md

 # Git workflow
+## SVN?
+- an open-source, centralized version control system
+- a single central repository as the communication hub for developers
+- collaboration takeing place by passing changesets between the developers’ working copies and the central repository
 ## Git?
 - a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel
 - an example of a DVCS (hence Distributed Version Control System)
-- every developer's working copy of the code is also a repository containing the full history of all changes
+- every developer having their own copy of the repository, complete with its own local history and branch structure

 ## Workflow?
 >A workflow consists of an orchestrated and repeatable pattern of business activity enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.